Gas is a normal result of the foods you eat. As your digestive system does its thing, it makes gas.

 If you have chronic belching, your doctor will look for signs that you swallow a lot of air.
-If he thinks you do, he’ll look for a cause.
-He may get an X-ray of your esophagus, stomach, and upper small intestine – he may call it your GI tract -- to rule out disease.
+If they think you do, they’ll look for a cause.
+They may get an X-ray of your esophagus, stomach, and upper small intestine – they may call it your GI tract -- to rule out disease.

 What Are the Treatments for Gas?